chlloyd/maya-control-creator/README.md

 - [ ] Set UI width wider (width+20)
 - [ ] Set height value to 850
 - [ ] Control Parent to joint button
+- [ ] Create Attributes doesn't work with custom control name
+- [ ] Show attribute button should unlock control
+- [ ] Transform, rotation and scale tools should unlock control if locked
+- [ ] Delete history/freeze transforms should ignore the error
+- [ ] Transform, rotation, scale should ignore error if control is locked